IT Sustainability KPIs

 The environmental benefits of IT sustainability KPIs are equally compelling:

-Support for Global Goals: Aligning IT operations with sustainability KPIs helps organizations contribute to global initiatives like the United Nations Sustainable Development Goals (SDGs).
+- Support for Global Goals: Aligning IT operations with the United Nations’ Sustainable Development Goals (SDGs) contributes to global sustainability efforts.

 Related: